Tim-Brooks/Precipice/README.md

 # Precipice

-Precipice is a library that provides the building blocks to manage access to services that your application utilizes.
-A service can be a number of different things.
-A service could be a in-process logger performing file IO.
-Or a service could be something remote, like a different HTTP server.

-Generally, a service is an self-contained unit of functionality that can fail.
-When one of your services fails, Precipice provides you the tools to handle and isolate that failure within your application.
+Precipice is a library that helps you moniter and manage the execution of tasks that can fail.
+This could be anything from a network request to an external system or specific procedures internal to your application.

 ## Design

-The abstraction of Precipice is the concept of a **guardrail**.
-A guardrail protects the portion of your application that may fail upon execution.
-There is a single implementation of this class that can be used for numerous cases.
-A GuardRail has two primary features:
+The core abstraction of Precipice is the concept of a **guardrail**.
+If you would like to execute a task, you request permits from the guardrail.
+The decision about whether permits are available is determined based on user configurable metrics and backpressure mechanisms.

+Specifically a guardrail has:

-1. Metrics about the successes and failures of the execution.
+1. Metrics about the successes and failures of executions.
-2. A mechanism to provide backpressure when the execution is failing.

-Using the a GuardRail to protect your application is quite straightforward.
-You build one with the metrics that you are interested in collecting and the backpressure mechanisms you are interested in using.
-Some examples would be semaphores, circuit breakers, or rate limiters.

-When you are interested in executing the protected area of code, you acquire a permit from the guardrail.
-When the action is complete, you release the permit.
+2. Metrics about attempts to acquire permits for execution that have been rejected.
+3. Optional latency metrics about the results of exeuctions.
+4. Zero or more back pressure mechanisms informed by these metrics.

+There is also a Precipice interface that has a single method to return a guard rail.
+This allows the creation of specialized implementations.
+For example, the precipice-threadpool package includes an implementation that surrounds the usage of threadpool with a guardrail.

 ## Version